 Most research at universities, including Boston University, is fundamental – in other words, unrestricted research.
 Fundamental research is basic and applied research in science and engineering, where the resulting information is ordinarily published and shared broadly within the scientific community.
 The techniques used during the research are normally publicly available or are part of the published information.
 For example, university based research on vectors for salmonella typhi which is published broadly is considered fundamental research and uncontrolled.
 It is not considered fundamental research when there are restrictions placed on the outcome of the research or restrictions on methods used during the research.
 This includes proprietary research; industrial development; design, productions and product utilizations the results of which are restricted or government funded research that specifically restricts the outcome for national security reasons.

 Violation of export control laws and regulations can result in significant civil and criminal penalties for the University and for the individual researchers involved.

-Click here to complete recommended Export Control Training prior to engaging in research.
+New Researchers: Click here to complete recommended Export Control training prior to engaging in research.

 Sponsored Research Project

 Before Beginning a Sponsored Research Project